What's the best way to get started with Ministry Matters™?

-This Sunday is the most popular bin on Ministry Matters each week.
-It’s a pre-loaded bin of free content sermon starters and worship ideas for folks who like to just grab a few options and go.
-You’ll find it located prominently on the front page of the site, in the right-hand column.
-Content is chosen by Ministry Matters editors and usually includes multiple messages (sermons), worship helps, prayers, readings, children’s worship elements, sermon series, and selected reference items from the Library.
-Most This Sunday items can be used with the Revised Common Lectionary, a schedule of scripture readings used by hundreds of thousands of churches worldwide.
-You do not have to be a Premium Subscriber to use This Sunday.
+This Sunday is a popular bin on Ministry Matters each week.
+It’s a pre-loaded bin of free content sermon starters and worship ideas for those who like to just grab a few options and go.
+You’ll find it located prominently on the home page of the site, in the right-hand column.
+Content is chosen by Ministry Matters editors.
+Most This Sunday items can be used with the Revised Common Lectionary, a schedule of scripture readings used by many churches worldwide.
+You do not have to be a subscriber to use This Sunday.

 Why are many titles in the Library marked Premium?

 Titles marked Premium are only available to Ministry Matters subscribers.
-For full details regarding subscriptions visit the Subscribe Now page or email email@example.com
+For full details regarding subscriptions visit the Subscribe Now page.